NickChapman1988/sleeping-dragon-hobby-shop/README.md

 #### Admin and Store Management
 * (US25): Product Management page (admin only) allows admin to create new products or categories
+    - Product Management page does not currently have features to allow admin users to add new, or edit existing, Discount codes.
+This functionality will be added in a future development phase.
 * (US26): Individual products can be edited by admin users from all product pages, or from individual product detail pages
     - Categories can be edited from Product Management page
 * (US27): Admin users can delete individual products from all product pages, or from individual product detail pages
     - Admin users can delete categories from Product Management page
-    - To ensure products aren't deleted accidentally, when delete button is pressed a modal is shown asking the usre to confirm
+    - To ensure products aren't deleted accidentally, when delete button is pressed a modal is shown asking the user to confirm

 ### Features Left to Implement

 #### Registration and User Accounts
 * (US09): Social account login is not yet implemented

+#### Admin and Store Management
+* (US25): Product Management page currently lacks ability to add or edit Discount codes, so this can only be done through the Django admin at present.
+    - Before any more functionality is added in future development phases, it would be advisable to move the Product Management functionality into a standalone app in its own right, in order to maintain a cleaner and more manageable code base.

 #### Sales and Reports
 * (US22): Sales and Reports back-end is not yet implemented